 Risks of poor tax record management

-It's easy to not be meticulous with your recordkeeping, but doing so could lead to serious consequences.
-If you have incomplete or disorganized records, you have a higher risk of being audited, and the IRS may scrutinize your income further if it cannot verify your income and deductions.
+It's easy to be casual about recordkeeping, but it could lead to serious consequences.
+If you have incomplete or disorganized records, you’re at a higher risk of being audited, and the IRS may scrutinize your income further if it can’t verify your income and deductions.
 Misreporting income or deductions could lead to fines and penalties, and there could be legal consequences if the IRS suspects negligence or fraud.

 Tools for simplifying tax document retention

-Fortunately, there are tools available that can help you simplify your tax document retention.
-Here are some of the best options to try:
+Fortunately, there are tools to help you simplify saving your tax documents.
+Some of the best options to try include:

 - Document storage: Google Drive, Dropbox, and OneDrive allow you to securely store and organize your tax documents.